 Disabled Veteran Housing Assistance

 Veterans are eligible for a Specially Adapted Housing (SAH) or a Special Housing Adaptation (SHA) grant.
 These grants allow disabled veterans to modify their homes for independent living.
-Veterans can use these grants to construct a home adapted to their disability or make other modifications that help them live independently.
+Veterans can use these grants to construct a home adapted to their disability or make other modifications that help them live independently, such as making their home wheelchair accessible.
 For example, they may install ramps, widen doors, or modify bathrooms.

 Suppose you’re a veteran temporarily living with a family member and qualify for the SAH or SHA grant.
 In that case, you may be eligible for the Temporary Residence Adaptation grant, which allows you to make changes to a family member’s home.